briancain/vim-hardlight/README.md

 # vim-hardlight

 A hardlight syntax highlighting plugin for vim.
+This plugin will be a work in progress as the Hardlight programming language is developed.
+Some pieces of the language don't look right yet but this is a good first pass!

 ## Installation